The Netherlands braces for a hard Brexit

 With the Netherlands and other countries vulnerable to the consequences of a hard Brexit, Britain might indeed be seen to have leverage in any negotiations.

-It was a suggestion I made to the Dutch minister for European affairs, Anne Mulder.
+It was a suggestion I made to a Dutch MP specialising in European affairs, Anne Mulder.
 Was it time, I asked, for the Netherlands and other influential EU nations to offer the UK more concessions, given all would suffer from a breakdown of talks?

 The Dutch have a reputation for politeness, and I was expecting a reply laden with diplomatic euphemism.
 What I got was a surprisingly pithy denunciation of Britain's politicians, and their approach to the Brexit negotiations: